 What is Secondary Home insurance?

-If you own a second home, you will need to protect it with a homeowners insurance policy that is separate from that of your primary residence.
-Homeowners insurance for second homes includes all the same coverages as that of your primary home, but insuring a secondary residence tends to cost more due to the heightened risk of insurance claims.
-How often your vacation home is vacant, where it is located, and whether you rent it out will all affect your rates.
+If you own a second house, you must insure it separately from your primary residence with a homeowners insurance policy.
+Homeowners insurance for second residences contains the same coverages as primary home insurance; however, ensuring a secondary residence is more expensive due to the increased risk of insurance claims.
+Furthermore, how frequently your vacation property is vacant, where it is located, and if you rent it all impact your prices.

 What are the types of Secondary Home Insurance coverages?

 A second home insurance policy will provide the following coverages: